sibulus/SFU_ML/Ui_project/manual.md

 In **`BOOT/cmdline.txt`**:

-Add `modules-load=dwc2,g_serial` to the kernel command line file, `cmdline.txt` in `boot` and remove the `init=/usr/lib/raspi-config/init_resize.sh` part as otherwise the first boot will resize the root partition and the USB drivers won't engage until the next boot and it will first look like the configuration failed.
+Add `modules-load=dwc2,g_serial` to the kernel command line file, `cmdline.txt` in `boot.
 Note the `root=PARTUUID=xxxxxxxx-yy` part, don't modify that.
+You may need to power cycle it one more time after the first boot for the USB configuration to work.

 ## 1.2.
 Connect to your Board
 First of all, insert the prepared micro SD card to the RPi.
 Use the USB cable to connect the Raspberry Pi to your computer.
 Make sure to connect to the port labelled **USB** NOT the one labelled **PWR**.
 After a few minutes, the Raspberry Pi should be running and you will need to confirm two things: